yonga9121/tok_access/README.md

 in which the user has logged in and the token to authenticate the user request.

+TokAccess use bcrypt has_secure_password and has_secure_token to the authentication process and tokens generation

 ## Usage

 #### Imaging you have a User model and a mobile app in which a user want to sign up.